flame-engine/flame/README.md

 ## Help

-We have a Flame help channel on Fireslime's Discord, join it [here](https://discord.gg/pxrBmy4)
+We have a Flame help channel on Fireslime's Discord, join it [here](https://discord.gg/pxrBmy4).
+Also we now have a [FAQ](FAQ.md), so please search your questions there first.

 ## Goals